Samoateine1/Pwned-Labs-Simply-Cyber-Academy/README.md

     - Recommendations for detection and prevention of similar attacks.

   ---
-# Lab Offical walkthrough notes by HTB & Challenge Screenshots by Hope's Lab
+# Lab Offical walkthrough notes by HTB & Challenge Screenshots from Hope's Lab
 ## Credits goes to HTB

 ---